dereuromark/cakephp-shim/README.md

 ### More fixes
 - Controller::disableCache() to help to write that directive to the browser for all (even IE).
 - Correct auto-aliasing for models' `$order` property.
+- Auto-detect and warn about werongly set up paths.

 ## TODO
 - Add warnings about deprecated `$this->data` access in Controller, about request `$this->...` usage in a controller or component.